AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Search Index/Sorting and pagination.md

 When you create a search index, you can customize the IndexSort value.
 By default, if you do not specify IndexSort, the primary key order is used.

-**Note:** Search indexes of the NEST type do not support IndexSort.
+**Notice:** Search indexes of the NEST type do not support IndexSort.

 ## Specify a sorting method